davemcfadden/Springboot/spring-boot-camel/README.md

 # Spring-Boot-Camel
-Simple Spring-boot-camel program.
-Using camel to read a CSV file, each line of this file will be converted to an Object which in turn will be sent to the CamelConsumer and printed to the console.
+Simple camel route.
+Using camel to read and a CSV, each line in turn is then converted to an Object before being printed to the console.

 # Future work
 - Add another camel route to read from Active MQ